khaledalmaarii/HackTricks-wiki/README.md

 _Hacktricks logos & motion design by_ [_@ppiernacho_](https://www.instagram.com/ppieranacho/)_._

 {% hint style="success" %}
-**Welcome to the wiki where you will find each hacking trick/technique/whatever I have learnt from CTFs, real life apps, reading researches, and news.**
+**Qapla'!
+Qa'vamDI' wiki vItlhutlh Hoch hacking trick/technique/whatever jatlh CTFs, real life apps, reading researches, je news.**
 {% endhint %}

 To get started follow this page where you will find the **typical flow** that **you should follow when pentesting** one or more **machines:**